 The fused glass classes were amazing.
 Shelley was so great with the kids and instructions were clear and easy for them to follow.
 All the teachers said today was great.
 We are looking forward to the finished product.
 Thank you so much from all the 3/4 teachers at Maple Ridge school.

+new name - Abstract

 Fused Glass Design